Home

 |

-keywords and values, which must be written carefully!
-A comma or a bracket at the wrong place
+keywords and values, that must be written very carefully!

-is likely to mess up the whole scene or make it not render able.
+A comma or a bracket at the wrong place is likely to mess up the whole scene or make it impossible to render.

 The program is case-significant, which means that it considers capitals and small letters as different